alisoncallahan/uIndex_data_generator/README.md

 To download PMC XML files for your citing universe, follow the instructions to use the NCBI's FTP service for the PubMed Central Open Access subset: https://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/.

-The methods to extract citations from the PMC XML files, retrieve PubMed records for informatics resources, and count the nubmer of usage and awareness citations in order to calcuate the u-Index are ready to use out-of-the-box, as detailed below.
+The methods to extract citations from the PMC XML files, retrieve PubMed records for informatics resources, and count the number of usage and awareness citations in order to calcuate the u-Index are ready to use out-of-the-box, as detailed below.

 The code consists of scripts to:
   1. extract references and citations from PMC XML files ('scripts/PMCReferenceExtractor.py')